In This Article

 How to Get There

-• By Air: Fly into Southwest Florida International Airport (RSW) in Fort Myers, then drive about 1 hour south to Marco Island.
+- By Air: Fly into Southwest Florida International Airport (RSW) in Fort Myers.
+Then drive about 1 hour south to Marco Island.

-• By Shuttle: Several shuttle services connect RSW Airport and Naples to Marco Island resorts and hotels.
+- By Shuttle: Several shuttle services connect RSW Airport and Naples to Marco Island resorts and hotels.

 Where to Stay

-Best Things to Do
+Best Things to Do in Marco Island, Florida

-Relax Where the Sand Sparkles: South Marco Beach
+1. Relax on South Marco Beach

 © Courtesy of tyler - Fotolia.com